smileidentity/web-client/packages/web-components/components/selfie-capture/README.md

 ### Event Handlers

-To receive the images after they have been captured, you can listen to the custom event `SelfieCapture::ImageCaptured`.
+To receive the images after they have been captured, you can listen to the custom event `selfie-capture.publish`.
 The data posted to this event has the structure:

 ```json
 {